workshops ~ in person

 - Read 1-2 short examples of writing per week

-- Discuss the examples – what is the aboutness of the story?
+- Discuss the examples – What form (structure) is the writer using?
+What is the aboutness of the story?
 What effect does the story have?
 What tools did the writer use to create this effect?

-- Generate four new pieces of writing that you can keep in a short form or grow into something longer
+- Generate five new pieces of writing that you can keep in a short form or grow into something longer

 - Share one new piece of writing (produced for the workshop) with group

-- Give/receive supportive feedback on the shared piece of writing
+- Give/receive supportive feedback on each shared piece of writing

 - Rediscover your delight in writing!